jan3dev/aqua-test-scripts/full_regression_tests/send_flow__full_regression_test.md

 - [ ] Verify extra 0.10 fee shows up in transaction detail screen apart from network fee
 - [ ] Wallet with USDt but 0 LBTC, verify USDt sends work with USDt fees.
 LBTC fee selector should be disabled.
 - [ ] Wallet with LBTC but 0 USDt, verify that all liquid sends work, including USDt, allowing user to send with LBTC fees.
 USDt fee selector should be disabled.
+- [ ] Send one USDt tx with USDt fees to verify nothing regressed on final send

 ### OTHER ASSETS (EURx, JPY, etc)
 - [ ] Regular Send on any other asset